MAFFPT/hubitat-Sonoff-Wi-Fi-Switch-DIY-mode/README.md

 - Fixed IP address

-It is desirable to use fixed IP address for your Sonoff Switch; check your router documentation on how to assign a fixed IP address for your device
+It is desirable to use fixed IP address for your Sonoff Switch; check your router documentation on how to assign a fixed IP address for your device.

 - Including support for other Sonoff Switches